-II.
-WORLD CHAMPIONSHIP REGULATIONS
+2. WORLD CHAMPIONSHIP REGULATIONS

-1.1.
+2.1.1.
 In accordance with the Statutes of the UIAA COMMISSION, a World Championship competition could be organized every year.

-1.2.
+2.1.2.
 Each World Championship competition approved by the UIAA COMMISSION shall include categories for men and women.
 No competitor under the age of 16 years shall be permitted to compete in a World Championship competition.

-1.3.
+2.1.3.
 World Championship competition may include a lead/difficulty competition, a boulder/difficulty competition and a speed competition.

-1.4.
+2.1.4.
 World Championship competitions shall normally take place during weekend periods including Friday.
 The maximum duration of a World Championship shall be three (3)days.

-1.5.
+2.1.5.
 The winners of both the men's and women's categories of the Difficulty and Speed competitions shall be awarded, respectively, gold, silver and bronze medals.
 In addition, the first three competitors in both the men's and women's Difficulty and Speed categories shall be awarded a World Championship trophy.

-III.
-WORLD YOUTH CHAMPIONSHIPS REGULATIONS
+3. WORLD YOUTH CHAMPIONSHIPS REGULATIONS

-1.1.
+3.1.1.
 In accordance with the Statutes of the UIAA COMMISSION, a World Youth Championship competition shall be organized every year.

-1.2.
+3.1.2.
 Each World Youth Championship competition approved by the UIAA COMMISSION shall include categories for male and female competitors.

-1.3.
+3.1.3.
 Each World Youth Championship competition shall include a difficulty competition and a speed competition.

-1.4.
+3.1.4.
 World Youth Championship competitions shall normally take place during weekend periods.
 The maximum duration of a World Youth Championship shall be three (3) days.
 Special consideration shall be given to determining the dates of such competitions in order to minimize problems associated with attendance at educational institutions.

-1.5.
+3.1.5.
 The winners of both the men and women categories of the Difficulty and Speed competitions shall be awarded, respectively, gold, silver and bronze medals.
 In addition, the first three competitors in both the men's and women's Difficulty and Speed categories shall be awarded a World Youth Championship trophy.

-2. AGE CATEGORIES
+3.2.
+AGE CATEGORIES

-2.1.
+3.2.1.
 The World Youth Championship shall include both Difficulty and Speed categories for the following age groups:

-a) Category 1: For the year of the competition, competitors eligible to register for this category must have been born either 14 or 15 calendar years earlier; e.g. those competing in a World Youth Championship in 2000 must be borne in either 1986 or 1985.
+a) Category 1: competitors eligible to register for this category must have been born either 14 or 15 calendar years earlier than the competition year;

-b) Category 2: For the year of the competition, competitors eligible to register for this category must have been borne either 16 or 17 calendar years earlier; e.g. those competing in a World Youth Championship in 2000 must be borne in either 1984 or 1983.
+b) Category 2: competitors eligible to register for this category must have been borne either 16 or 17 calendar years earlier than the competition year.

-c) Category 3 - Junior World Championship: For the year of the competition, competitors eligible to register for this category must have been borne either 18 or 19 calendar years earlier; e.g. those competing in a World Youth Championship in 2000 must be borne in either1982 or 1981.
+c) Category 3 - Junior World Championship: competitors eligible to register for this category must have been borne either 18 or 19 calendar years earlier than the competition year;